quasar-gfx/QUASAR-client/README.md

 The MeshWarp Client app allows the headset to act as a reciever for a video and depth stream from the server sent across a network.
 The headset will reconstruct a mesh using the depth stream and texture map it with the video for reprojection.

-First, open `<repo root>/QuestClientApps/Apps/MeshWarpClient/include/MeshWarpClient.h` and change `std::string serverIP = "192.168.4.140";` to your __server's__ IP address.
+First, open `QuestClientApps/Apps/MeshWarpClient/include/MeshWarpClient.h` and change `std::string serverIP = "192.168.4.140";` to your __server's__ IP address.
 Then, on the [QUASAR](https://github.com/quasar-gfx/QUASAR) repo, build and run `build/apps/meshwarp/streamer/mw_streamer`, with your arguments of choice.
 Make sure the arguments match the ones in `MeshWarpClient.h`!
 Then, run the app on the headset!

 Example:
 ```